 Years of Experience

-When it comes to location, the highest average paycheck ($131K per year) can be spotted in Ann Arbor, Mich.; Chicago, Ill. (approximately $114K), Washington, DC ($99K), and Arlington, Va. (about $98K) are the next top-paying cities.
-San Francisco, Calif. ranks low on the pay scale — at approximately $81K, it is one of the lowest-paid cities.
-By state, U.S. Environmental Protection Agency employees make the most in District of Columbia, earning $99K annually on average.
+When it comes to location, the highest average paycheck ($131K per year) can be spotted in Ann Arbor, Mich.; Chicago, Ill. (around $114K), Washington, DC (approximately $99K), and Arlington, Va. (about $98K) are the next top-paying cities.
+At $81K, San Francisco, Calif. is home to some of the lowest pay in the country.
+Pay rates in the United States are highest in the state of District of Columbia, where they average to around $99K annually.

 Certifications and Degrees